PatWalters/sdf_search/README.md

 sdf_search.py search sub mydb  'c1ccccc1' out.csv --limit 20000

+## Jupyter Notebook
+This repository also contains a Jupyter notebook, `sdf_search.ipynb`, which demonstrates how to use the sdf_search library directly from Python code.
+This notebook can be a helpful resource if you want to integrate the functionality into your own Python scripts or workflows.

 ## Caveats

 This script assumes that you have a properly formatted SDF with consistent data fields for each record.
 I can't guarantee the results if this is not the case.